shamratneero/bs-detector-AWDSGD/README.md

-Sure!
-Here's the full README content — ready for copy and paste into your `README.md` file:

 # 🧠 BS Detector — Facebook Drama Summarizer in Gen Z Banglish

 BS Detector is a fun and brutally honest Chrome extension that summarizes long, emotional Facebook group posts (like "Are We Dating the Same Guy?") into short, Gen Z-style Banglish summaries.
 It also gives each post a BS Meter 💩 score that reflects the drama level.

-No more scrolling through novels.
+No more scrolling through ajaira post.
 Just read the vibe and bounce.

 ---